Jim Davis (Florida politician)

-James Oscar Davis III (born October 11, 1957) is an Democratic politician and attorney from the U.S. state of Florida.
+James Oscar Davis III (born October 11, 1957) is an American politician and attorney from the U.S. state of Florida.
 He is a Democrat.
 He served in the U.S. House of Representatives from 1997 to 2007, representing Florida's 11th congressional district.
-He was the Democratic nominee for governor of Florida in the 2006 election, but was defeated by Republican Charlie Crist.
+He was the Democratic nominee for governor of Florida in the 2006 election, but was defeated by the Republican candidate Charlie Crist.

 Early life and career

 Davis was born in Tampa, Florida.
 He graduated from Jesuit High School of Tampa in 1975, and attended Washington and Lee University, where he received his Bachelor of Arts degree in 1979.
 He later attended the University of Florida's College of Law, received his Juris Doctor in 1982.
 Davis worked as a lawyer in private practice from 1982 to 1988, when he became a partner in the Tampa-based law firm of Bush, Ross, Gardner, Warren & Rudy.

 Florida House of Representatives

-In 1988, Democratic State Representative Helen Davis, who represented the 64th District, opted to run for the Florida Senate rather than seek re-election.
+In 1988, Democratic State Representative Helen Gordon Davis, who represented the 64th District, opted to run for the Florida Senate rather than seek re-election.
 Davis ran to succeed her, and centered his campaign around his experience with civil rights litigation.
 He faced a crowded Democratic primary, and was endorsed by the St. Petersburg Times, which praised his "thoughtful campaign" and "knowledgeable command of Florida," and by the Tampa Tribune, which noted that he had "the makings of a long-term legislator."

 Davis placed first in the primary election with 43 percent of the vote, but failed to receive a majority, and advanced to a runoff election with attorney Tom Wright, who placed a distant second with 16 percent of the vote.
 Davis won the runoff election in a landslide, receiving 65 percent of the vote, and advanced to the general election, where he was opposed by Republican nominee Maxx Hudson.
 Owing to the strong Democratic lean of the district, Davis defeated Hudson by a wide margin, winning 67 percent of the vote.

 Davis was re-elected unopposed in 1990.
-In 1992, following the reconfiguration of state legislative districts after the 1990 Census, Davis ran for re-election in District 56, and was challenged by businessman Carl Mathews, the Republican nominee.
+In 1992, following the reconfiguration of state legislative districts after the 1990 census, Davis ran for re-election in District 56, and was challenged by businessman Carl Mathews, the Republican nominee.
 Davis defeated Mathews by a wide margin, but reduced from his previous races, winning 56 percent of the vote.

 In 1994, during a dismal national environment for Democrats, Davis faced a serious challenge from Republican businessman Bill Butler.
 The race was initially too close to call, but Davis ended up becoming one of the few Democratic candidates to win locally, receiving 51 percent of the vote to Butler's 49 percent.

 During the 1994 to 1996 legislative session, Davis was elected Majority Leader of the Florida House of Representatives, serving under Speaker Peter Rudy Wallace.